 However, the guidance regarding vaccination against COVID-10 during pregnancy has changed as new research and evidence has emerged.

 It has been indicated that it is preferable for pregnant people in the UK to be offered the Pfizer-BioNTech or Moderna vaccines where available, as there is more safety data available on these vaccines in pregnancy.
 Continue reading Pregnancy and COVID-19 vaccines

 UPDATE: This article was updated on 27 July 2021, in response to a query about whether an mRNA vaccine by CureVac uses fetal cell lines in any stage of its development.
 It does not.
 This article was previously updated on 2 February 2021 to explain about the use of MRC-5 and HEK 293 cell lines in the design and testing of some vaccines.

-At the time of writing, there are 78 COVID-19 vaccines in development.
-Thirteen are in third stage trials, and seven have limited approval for use.
+By December 2020, there were 78 COVID-19 vaccines in development.
+Thirteen were in third stage trials, and seven already had limited approval for use.
 The Pfizer/BioNtech vaccine was the first to be approved for use in the UK on 2 December 2020.

 Concerns have been expressed on social media that COVID-19 vaccines are made from aborted fetuses, and some people object to the vaccines on religious and ethical grounds.